tjwhitaker/algonomicon-home/src/content/datasets/the-higgs-boson-challenge/the-higgs-boson-challenge.md

 │ 164332 │ 349998  │ 94.951       │ 19.362                      │ 68.812       │ 13.504   │ missing              │
 │ 164333 │ 349999  │ missing      │ 72.756                      │ 70.831       │ 7.479    │ missing              │
 ```

-By calculating the boxplot statistics for both the signal and background sets, we can observe the general spread of the data.
-It looks like the distributions are pretty close on most columns, except for a few columns that the signals tend to be significantly different.
-These are the :DER\_mass\_transverse\_met\_lep, :DER\_pt\_h, :DER\_sum\_pt, :PRI\_met\_sumet, and :PRI\_jet\_all\_pt.
-All of these fields correspond with transverse momentum.
-My hunch is that these fields will end up being the most important in a machine learning model.
+The ratio of signal to background events in the training set is about 1:2.
+The distributions of the features are pretty much the same except for the transverse momentum features.
+My hunch is that these fields will end up being important in a machine learning model.

 <object data="sb-stats.svg" type="image/svg+xml">
   <param name="url" value="sb-stats.svg">